 Soaking keeps dentures moist and prevents them from drying out.
 Soak dentures in a denture-specific solution or plain water overnight.
 A dry denture becomes brittle and uncomfortable to wear.

-Not everything in your bathroom works for dentures.
+Not everything in your bathroom works.
 These items are safe to keep nearby:

 - Denture brush or soft brush